 - whether the property will be leased and if the tenancy will be professionally managed;

-- the period of notice one party needs to give the other if he or she wants to sell;
+- the period of notice one party needs to give the other if he or she wants to sell their interest in the property;

 - the price to be obtained for the sale of the property (and to this end it would be advisable to obtain a valuation from a registered valuer);